Venafi/vault-pki-monitor-venafi/README.md

     echo 'plugin_directory = "/etc/vault/vault_plugins"' > vault-config.hcl
     ```

+    **NOTE**: If you are running through these instructions on a Macbook, you need to make sure the directory you set for your plugins are NOT symlinked.
+The directory /etc is default symlinked to /private/etc so if you wish to use that folder set the directory value to `/private/etc/vault/vault_plugins` instead.
+Make sure that any changes made involving this are reflected in the rest of your actions in the instructions.

 1. Start your Vault (note: if you don't have working configuration you can start it in dev mode.):
     **Dev mode is only for educational or development purposes.
 Don't use it in production!**
     ```